West Virginia University Robert C. Byrd Health Sciences Center

 Across its schools, the HSC offers 47 degree and certificate programs and 50 medical and dental residency and fellowship programs.

-One of three WVU campuses in Morgantown, the Health Sciences Center is the primary teaching and research center for the health professions schools.
-The campus also includes Ruby Memorial Hospital and other clinical facilities associated with WVU Healthcare, all of which serve as teaching locations for our students.
+One of three campuses in Morgantown, the Health Sciences Center is the primary teaching and research center for the health professions schools.
+The campus also includes Ruby Memorial Hospital and other clinical facilities associated with WVU Medicine, all of which serve as teaching locations for our students.
 The Centers for Disease Control and Prevention operates a major occupational health research facility on this campus.

 Charleston, Health Sciences Center